How much money do you need to retire?

 Retirement savings by age

 To look at the problem from another angle, given the impact of inflation over time, how much would you have to save if you wanted to retire with the equivalent of $1 million in today's dollars?
-Once again, because inflation generally has a greater affect over longer periods of time, the amount you would need depends on your age.
+Once again, because inflation generally has a greater effect over longer periods of time, the amount you would need depends on your age.

 Based on the average annual inflation rate over the past 50 years, here is how much different age groups would need to save in order to retire at age 65 with a fund that would have the equivalent purchasing power of $1 million in today's dollars: